Onyx-Protocol/Onyx/docs/future/protocol/papers/confidential-assets.md

 4. From the equations above it follows, that both commitments must necessarily commit to the same asset ID `A1 == A2`.

-**5.** Every confidential asset ID commitment starts with a non-confidential commitment (either at point of [issuance](ca.md#issuance-asset-range-proof) or [migration](txvm.md#migrate)) which is perfectly binding according to **(1)**.
-Since every re-blinded commitment and associated range proof maintain the binding, by induction, any subsequent asset ID commitment is perfectly binding to a correctly issued/upgraded asset ID.
+**5.** Every confidential asset ID commitment that starts with a non-confidential commitment (either at a point of non-confidential [issuance](ca.md#non-confidential-issuance-asset-range-proof) or [migration](txvm.md#migrate)) which is perfectly binding according to **(1)**.
+Since every (re)blinded commitment and associated range proof maintain the binding, by induction, any subsequent asset ID commitment is perfectly binding to a correctly issued/upgraded asset ID.
+Binding property of a confidential issuance range proof are covered by the theorem **A2** below.

-### Theorem A2: issuance asset range proof is perfectly binding and computationally secure against unauthorized issuance
+### Theorem A2: issuance asset range proof is perfectly binding

 Sketch: